infinum/eightshift-docs/website/docs/basics/helpers-php.md

 This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

-## selectorBlock

-This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

-## selectorElement

-This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

-## selectorModifier

-This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selector

-This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

-## selectorCustom

 This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).